Optimal transport and control of an active particle near a plane wall: Optimal active transport near a wall

 \subsection{Symmetry breaking between open-loop protocols for away and towards transport}

 In the bulk fluid, the open-loop optimal protocol possesses a time-reversal symmetry: the protocol for transport from $H_0$ to $H_0 + \Delta H$ is the exact time-reversal of the return protocol, and both achieve the same $W^*$ (Section~\ref{app:seifert} of the appendix).
 This symmetry follows from the spatial uniformity of the bulk dynamics.
-For the dynamics near the wall, this symmetry is broken.
-When moving away, the particle begins in the high-drag near-wall region and ends in the near-bulk region; when moving towards, the particle starts where drag is low and enters the high-drag region only in the final phase.
-The two journeys sample the $\mu(h)$ landscape in opposite order, and the Fokker--Planck equation governing the two processes is not related by the substitution $t \to t_f - t$.
+For the dynamics of an active particle near the wall, this symmetry is broken.
+When moving away, the particle begins in the high-drag and high-activity region and ends in the near-bulk region and low activity.
+The reverse happens for towards protocol.

-Fig.~\ref{fig:symmetry} shows the optimal protocols for both directions at $H_0 = 2$, $\alpha = 0$.
-Fig.~\ref{fig:symmetry}a deviates strongly from the bulk prediction: there is a pronounced jump at $t = 0$, a near-plateau in the interior where the trap moves slowly while the particle catches up, and a steep terminal rise.
+Fig.~\ref{fig:symmetry} shows the optimal protocols for both directions at $H_0 = 2$, $\alpha = 25$.
+The away protocol is shown in Fig.~\ref{fig:symmetry}a, while the towards protocol is shown in Fig.~\ref{fig:symmetry}b.
+It can be seen that Fig.~\ref{fig:symmetry}a deviates strongly from the bulk prediction: there is a pronounced jump at $t = 0$, to compensate for puller activity.
 Fig.~\ref{fig:symmetry}b tracks the bulk prediction for most of the trajectory, departing only near $t = t_f$ when the particle approaches the wall.
 We note that the $\pm 1\sigma$ bands are narrow in both panels, so the asymmetry is a systematic feature of the optimal solution rather than a statistical artefact.

-For the away journey the particle spends its initial time in the suppressed-mobility region, so the trap must make an immediate large jump to build up a restoring force before the particle can respond.
-For the towards journey the particle starts where the Seifert protocol is nearly optimal, and corrections accumulate only in the final phase as the wall is approached.
-Not unexpectedly, applying the bulk Seifert protocol for near-wall transport incurs a much larger work penalty in the away direction than in the towards direction.
+For the away journey, the particle spends its initial time in the suppressed-mobility region and high activity region due to puller activity.
+Thus, the trap must make an immediate large jump.
+For the towards journey the particle starts where the Schmiedl--Seifert protocol is nearly optimal, and corrections accumulate only in the final phase as the wall is approached.
+Not unexpectedly, applying the bulk Schmiedl--Seifert protocol for near-wall transport incurs a much larger work penalty in the away direction than in the towards direction.
+This direction-reversal of the activity effect, together with the protocol-shape asymmetry, completes the characterization of the broken time-reversal symmetry.